RandyGaul/cute_framework/doc/protocol.md

 ### CLIENT_STATE_SENDING_CHALLENGE_RESPONSE

 During the CLIENT_STATE_SENDING_CONNECTION_REQUEST the client stored the contents of *challenge request packet*.
-The contents are used to form an identical *challenge response packet* (though it is encrypted with the client to server key, as opposed to the *challenge request packet* encrypted with the server to client key).
+The contents are used to form the *challenge response packet*.
 The client sends the server the *challenge response packet*.
-The purpose is to verify two things about the client:
+The purpose is to verify a few things about the client:

 1. That the client is not spoofing their IP address, and can successfully respond to the server by reflecting the *challenge request packet* with a *challenge response packet*.
 2. That the client is able to decrypt the *challenge request packet* and encrypt the *challenge response packet*.
 This asserts that the client was the **only** user the web service gave the original connect token to.